CogitoNTNU/course-on-cnn-and-pytorch/README.md

 * **Training Loop:** Detailed walkthrough of the training process, including loss calculation and model optimization.
 * **Specific CNN Architectures:** Exploration of various CNN designs and their applications.

-## Course Features
-* **Hands-on Learning:** Engage with practical exercises and projects to apply what you learn.
-* **Comprehensive Material:** Access detailed lectures and notes covering all aspects of deep learning and CNNs.

 ## Prerequisites
 * **Python Programming:** Basic understanding of Python programming.
-* **Google Account:** Access to Google Colab for running the code on a T-4 GPU.
+* **Google Account:** Access to Google Colab for running the code on a T4 GPU.

 ## How to Use This Notebook
-To use this notebook, you can clone the repository and open the notebook in Google Colab.
-To be able to train the networks in a reasonable time, one must use a T-4 GPU.
+To use this notebook, you open the notebook in Google Colab.
-One must change the hosted runtime to a T-4 GPU by clicking on the "connection" tab and then "Change runtime type" and then select "GPU" and "T-4" as shown in the images below.
+To ensure your models train efficiently, you'll want to use a T4 GPU provided by Google Colab.
+Here's how to set it up:

+1. **Select Runtime Type:** After opening the notebook in Colab, navigate to the "Runtime" menu at the top of the page.
+2. **Change Runtime Type:** Click on "Change runtime type" in the drop-down menu.
+3. **Enable GPU:** In the dialog that appears, set "Hardware accelerator" to "GPU" and ensure that it's set to use a T4 GPU.

 <details>